-We have established partnerships with Seneca Learning, Uplearn and Sparx (for Maths and Reading).
-All United Learning schools are signed up to these platforms which align with our curriculum and help promote independent learning.
+We have established partnerships with Seneca, Up Learn and Sparx (for Maths, Reading & Science).
+All United Learning schools are signed up to these platforms, which align with our curriculum and help promote independent learning.
+A recently launched Digital Market Place allows school leaders to view all approved online platforms and decide which are best for their school.